ielab/PromptReps/README.md

 ---

 ## Examples
-In this example, we show an experiments with nfcorpus dataset using the [microsoft/Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model.
+In this example, we show an experiment with nfcorpus dataset from [BEIR](https://github.com/beir-cellar/beir) using the [microsoft/Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model.
 ### Step 0: Setup the environment variables.

 ```bash